Last Updated on April 22, 2021 by Janet Frost

 Chia, I love these purple globes, they pop up randomly in the desert like botanical cell towers.
 Chia was of great importance to Native Americans of the Southwest.
 The parched seeds were ground to make their staple flour, pinole.
 Indians also placed the seeds in water to make mucilaginous poultices and beverages.
 Today Chia is still sold as a pudding thickener and great source of fiber.

-Desert Flowers come in every color and size
+Arizona Desert Wildflowers come in every color and size

 There are so many I can’t begin to cover them all.
 Here are a few more examples: